paulresmer/paulresmer/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 Hi, I'm Paul.
-I'm currently at Cornell University pursuing an undergraduate degree in Computer Science with minors in Mathematics and Artificial Intelligence.
-Check out more of what I'm interested in here: paulresmer.github.io
+🌱 Hello!
+I'm a senior at Cornell University studying Computer Science with minors in Mathematics and AI.
+I enjoy reasoning about topics in algorithmic game theory and machine learning.
+A few of my favorite subtopics include Multi-Agent Reinforcement Learning (MARL), cognitive computing, and interpretability.

+Feel free to reach out! pgr39 [at] cornell [dot] edu